 Several issues arise when trying to look up a word:

-- Have to make lookup fast by using efficient lookup techniques, such as a hash table (cf. the indices we discussed under the searching topic) - Have to strip off prefixes and suffixes if the word isn't an entry by itself.
+- Have to make lookup fast by using efficient lookup techniques, such as a hash table. - Have to strip off prefixes and suffixes if the word isn't an entry by itself. - running \rightarrow run - nonreligiously \rightarrow religious